bradenvanderwoerd/forklift/README.md

     *   A custom GUI built with PyQt6 for user control and video display.
     *   Connects to all three data streams from the Raspberry Pi server.
     *   Features UI elements for driving, operating the forks, and viewing both camera feeds simultaneously.

+## Getting Started

+For detailed setup and installation instructions, please see [INSTALL.md](INSTALL.md).

 ## Final Result & Grading